docelic/amber-introduction/README.md

 Amber logger (based on standard Crystal's class `Logger`) is initialized as soon as `require "amber"` is called, as part of reading the settings and initializing the environment.

-The variable containing the logger is `Amber.settings.logger` and, for convenience, it is aliased to `Amber.logger`.
+The variable containing the logger is `Amber.settings.logger` and, for convenience, it is also available as `Amber.logger`.
 In the context of a Controller, logger is also available as simply `logger`.

 Controllers and views execute in the same class (the class of the controller), so calling the following anywhere in a controller or views will produce the expected log line: